-- Sixties radical, led “Black Power” movement
+* Sixties radical, led “Black Power” movement

-- Succeeded Stokely Carmichael as leader of Student Nonviolent Coordinating Committee in 1967
+* Succeeded Stokely Carmichael as leader of Student Nonviolent Coordinating Committee in 1967

-- Former Executive Board President of the American Muslim Council
+* Former Executive Board President of the American Muslim Council

-- Currently serving a life sentence for killing a police officer in 2000
+* Currently serving a life sentence for killing a police officer in 2000

-On various other occasions in 1967, Brown accused the white power structure of “escalating genocide” against blacks; said that black U.S. soldiers in Vietnam should return home to “fight the real war”; urged black women who worked for white families to serve their employers food sprinkled with “arsenic instead of salt”; and called for arson and mass rioting in American cities.
+On various other occasions in 1967, Brown accused the white power structure of “escalating genocide” against blacks; he said that black U.S. soldiers in Vietnam should return home to “fight the real war”; he urged black women who worked for white families to serve their employers food sprinkled with “arsenic instead of salt”; and he called for arson and mass rioting in American cities.

-While serving his sentence behind bars, Brown converted to a Muslim movement known as Dar-ul-Islam, a Sunni organization of African Americans which blended the rhetoric of “Black Power” with a call for strict religious devotion.
-A fellow inmate recommended that Brown take the name “Al-Amin,” which translates to “the trustworthy” in Arabic.
+While serving his sentence behind bars, Brown in 1971 converted to a Muslim movement known as Dar-ul-Islam, a Sunni organization of African Americans which blended the rhetoric of “Black Power” with a call for strict religious devotion.
+A fellow inmate recommended that Brown take the surname “Al-Amin,” which translates to “the trustworthy” in Arabic.
 From then on, Brown was known as Jamil Abdullah Al-Amin.

 When he was paroled in 1976, Al-Amin founded and became Imam of the Atlanta Community Mosque.
 By 1980, he was the recognized spiritual leader of more than thirty Islamic centers belonging to Dar-ul-Islam; their aggregate membership was approximately 10,000 people.